SSC-old-photo-banner-2

 Dyslexia Assessments

-At Richard Hale School we do not carry out any diagnostic assessments (i.e we do no assess any student to see if they have dyslexia or not).
-If you would like to arrange a private dyslexia assessment for your child, we can recommend a local assessor.
+At Richard Hale School we do not carry out any diagnostic assessments (i.e we do not assess any student to see if they have dyslexia or not).
+However, in most cases a diagnosis is not required in order to access support.
+If you are concerned about dyslexia and considering assessment for your child, please make contact with our SENCo to discuss.

 For touch typing practice, please click this link https://www.typedojo.com/